Bern Medtech Collaboration Call 2024

 Mandatory project reporting

-• in English and in scientific quality and to be submitted timely to the CSEM main contact person
+• in English and in scientific quality and must be submitted timely

-The Evaluation Committee reserves the right to reject reports of insufficient quality and to stop the project in case of repeated submission of reports of insufficient quality.
+The Evaluation Committee reserves the right to reject reports of insufficient quality and to withhold payment of the project costs or even to stop a project if reports of insufficient quality are repeatedly submitted or if they are submitted more than one month late.

 • by 15th January of each year for the project activities of the previous year

-It should be noted that the Evaluation Committee will use the year-end reports to prepare the annual report that it must submit to the Canton of Bern by the end of January each year.
+It should be noted that the Evaluation Committee will use the year-end reports to prepare the annual reports that it must submit to the Canton of Bern each year.
 Therefore, the year-end reports should be rather short and concise (max 3 pages).
-The specifications for the year-end reports (scope, format, etc.) will be available from the Evaluation Committee in early December of each year at the latest.

 • at the end of the project

-Project-end reports should be detailed and should make reference to scientific publications, patents, outcome, valorization potential, next steps, etc. The specifications for the project-end reports (scope, format, etc.) will be available from the Evaluation Committee in early December of each year at the latest.
+Project-end reports should be detailed and reference scientific publications, patents, outcome, valorization potential, next steps, etc...

-Important Note: If the completion of a project is delayed to a subsequent year compared to the original plan, the final portion will only be paid upon the project's completion.
+Notice that if the completion of a project is postponed to a subsequent year compared with the planning, the last installment will not be paid until the project is completed.

 General Collaboration Rules

-Please note that the rules of the collaboration between CSEM and - depending on the case - UniBE and/or INSEL in the context of projects funded from the collaboration credit are regulated in the above-mentioned Collaboration Agreement.
-Such rules are available upon request from the members of the Evaluation Committee.
+Please note that the rules of the collaboration between CSEM and - depending on the case - UniBE and/or Insel in the context of projects funded from the above-mentioned collaboration credit are regulated in the above-mentioned Collaboration Agreement, which is available upon request from your institution’s representative on the Evaluation Committee.

 Your agreement with the project conditions

-Please note that by submitting your project proposal, you confirm in your capacity as Principal Investigator (i) that you have taken note of the information provided above and (ii) that you undertake to comply with their provisions and, in particular, to submit the required project reports in a timely manner.
+Please note that by submitting your project proposal, you confirm in your capacity as principal applicant / investigator (i) that you have taken note of BMCC related terms and conditions provided on this website and in the above-mentioned Collaboration Agreement and (ii) that you undertake to comply with their provisions.

 We are looking forward to your submission!